python/cpython/Doc/library/tix.rst

    The `ComboBox
    <http://tix.sourceforge.net/dist/current/man/html/TixCmd/tixComboBox.htm>`_
    widget is similar to the combo box control in MS Windows.
-The user can select a choice by either typing in the entry subwdget or selecting from the listbox subwidget.
+The user can select a choice by either typing in the entry subwidget or selecting from the listbox subwidget.

 ..
 Python Demo of: